This publication is available exclusively to Munich Re clients. Please contact your Client Manager.

 Details of this can be found in the Corporate Governance Report on page 15 f.

-Munich Re offered the members of the Supervisory Board an internal information event in 2016.
-Nearly all took advantage of the opportunity to brief themselves on the objectives and tasks of the Capital Partners and Digital Partners units.
+Munich Re offered the members of the Supervisory Board specific training at an internal information event in 2017.
+Almost all members took the opportunity to learn more about selected topics related to investment, accounting and reinsurance.

 Changes on the Supervisory Board